DONATE

 Volunteers receive full training, such as at this training session in Kogi State, Nigeria.

-Often, two volunteers will work together to help keep people in a small area or village safe and protected from these diseases by going house to house to provide treatment or by supporting mass drug administration.
+Often, two volunteers will work together to help keep people in a small area or village safe and protected from these diseases by going house to house to provide treatment or by helping to give out medication on a large scale, known as mass drug administration.
 They will also travel long distances to remote villages to ensure no one is left behind.

 This community-focused approach also means communities themselves are at the centre of efforts to combat NTDs, ensuring a long-term and sustainable solution.